DmitrySemikin/Shiny/README.md

  * Graphical front end (Ogre-based front end from the original project was discontinued in this fork).
  * Automated instrumentation or sampling.
- * No support for multithreading (TODO: check, that it is indeed the case).
+ * No support for multithreading.